prime31/UtilityKit/README.md

 #### ConstantsGeneratorKit

 Generates constant classes for Layers, Resources, Scenes, Tags and SortingLayers.
 No more naked strings all over the place!
 It has it's own README markdown file with more information.

+#### Note

+Don't use the images included in this repo.
+They are copyright some other people.
+They were foraged from Google and included only for demonstration purposes!